 Concerning the storage of imaging data, both the 70D and the 760D write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Canon EOS 760D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 70D and the 760D have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the 760D have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon 760D Manual.
+Further information on the features and operation of the 70D and 760D can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon 760D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 70D or the Canon 760D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 70D: